r33l0rd/r33l0rd/README.md

-- 👋 Hi, I’m SpaceGD
+- 👋 Hi, I’m SpaceWD
-- 👀 I’m interested in: Club Penguin
+- 👀 I’m interested in: Club Penguin, HTML, & CSS
 - 🌱 I’m currently learning: How to code HTML sites
 - 💞️ I’m looking to collaborate on: Nothing!
 I'm an independent coder on github
-- 📫 How to reach me: SpaceGD#7867
+- 📫 How to reach me: spacewd on discord

 <!---
 Fuck off!